LIT-Protocol/Brand-Kit/README.md

 # Lit Protocol Brand and Media Kit (2023)

 ### Mission Statement and Summary
-Lit Protocol is distributed cryptography for encryption, compute, and programmable signing.
-As a generalizable key management network, Lit provides developers with a comprehensive set of tools for managing sovereign identities on the open Web.
+Lit Protocol is a decentralized key management network and set of developer tools that enable programmable digital signatures and identity-based encryption.
+Lit can be used to build seamless [wallet onboarding experiences](https://developer.litprotocol.com/v3/sdk/wallets/intro), store [private data on the open web](https://developer.litprotocol.com/v3/sdk/access-control/intro), and define powerful transaction [signing automations](https://developer.litprotocol.com/v3/sdk/serverless-signing/overview/).
 Get started [building with Lit today](https://developer.litprotocol.com/SDK/Explanation/installation).

-Lit’s goal is to enhance the security and functionality of decentralized applications (dApps) by:

-1. Facilitating **interoperability between previously disconnected ecosystems** and platforms through blockchain-agnostic signing and encryption / decryption.
-2. Enabling **private, permissioned, and truly sovereign data** on previously “public-by-default” networks.
-3. Providing dApps with a more **seamless way to onboard their users** through the use of “web2 friendly” authentication schemes (such as Google oAuth, SMS, email, and Passkeys).
+Lit’s goal is to enhance the security and functionality of web3 and empower individuals and application developers to reclaim their digital independence, regardless of technical expertise.
+Lit provides web3 native identity that embodies the shift from Web 2.0, where everyone is merely a user, to a new web, where every individual is a sovereign entity that owns their assets and data.

 To contribute to the Lit ecosystem as a developer, content creator, or as a curious member of the community, please take a look at the following brand assets, contributor guidelines, and helpful links: